datastax/dsbulk/manual/settings.md

 #### --batch.bufferSize _&lt;number&gt;_

 The buffer size to use for flushing batching statements.
-Do not set higher than `maxBatchStatements` unless the loaded data is unsorted, when a higher value could improve performance.
-When set to a value lesser than or equal to zero, the buffer size is implicitly set to `maxBatchStatments`.
+Should be set to a multiple of `maxBatchStatements`, e.g. 2 or 4 times that value; higher values consume more memory and usually do not incur in any noticeable performance gain.
+When set to a value lesser than or equal to zero, the buffer size is implicitly set to 4 times `maxBatchStatments`.

 Default: **-1**.